What is the customer's context and application?

 The measured benefit is first and foremost on the cost of the part, with a 40% improvement in costs at peak production.

-The carbon footprint is reduced by over 50%, as no bar turning operations are carried out, resulting in a considerable reduction in the energy used to produce and the material sacrificed.
+The carbon footprint is reduced by more than 50%, as no screw-cutting operations are carried out, resulting in a considerable reduction in the energy used to produce and the material sacrificed.

-Reduced investment has accompanied the development of the project since 2017, as we have relied on techniques mastered in-house with splining, which is our specialty, the manufacture of a semi-standard production spacer and an M8 pin obtained by cold heading on a standard machine in 5 stations.
+Reduced investments have accompanied the development of the project since 2017, as we have relied on techniques mastered in-house with splining, which is our specialty, the manufacture of a semi-standard production spacer and an M8 pin obtained by cold heading on a standard machine in 5 stations.